nic-dgl409-wi24/dgl-409-capstone-project-narendrachn/README.md

 -  Directions: Optimize your delivery routes to save time and fuel.

  Click on the "Live Traffic Updates" section to view real-time traffic information.
 The map will display traffic flow, congestion areas, accidents, and road closures.
 Use this information to plan your routes accordingly.

+Navigate to the "Discussion Forum" section to participate in conversations with other drivers.
+You can ask questions, share tips, and connect with fellow professionals in the industry.